MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 In this step, we are computing the average interaction for each interaction across all datasets.

 Arguments:
-1. Pathway to the netwok dataset (output of the previous script)
+1. Pathway to the network dataset (output of the previous script)
 2. Pathway for output data

 ### CD_pycombo.py
-CD Application: Following data preparation, we executed the CD analysis using pycombo, allowing us to extract valuable insights from our datasets.
-We set the pycombo parameters as "modularity_resolution=1.4" and "max_communities=46" so the final result clusters nodes in 46 communities to resembles diploid genomes.
+CD Application: Following data preparation, we executed the CD analysis using pycombo and set the parameters as "modularity_resolution=1.4" and "max_communities=46" so the final result clusters nodes in 46 communities to resemble diploid (2n) genomes.

 Arguments:
 1. pathway to the average network data (output of the previous step)